Charles Ponzi: Death

 Ponzi spent the last years of his life in poverty, working occasionally as a translator.
 His health deteriorated and in 1941 a heart attack left him considerably weakened.
 His eyesight began failing, and by 1948 he was almost completely blind.
 A brain hemorrhage paralyzed his left leg and arm.
 Ponzi died in a charity hospital in Rio de Janeiro, the Hospital São Francisco de Assis of Federal University of Rio de Janeiro, on January 18, 1949.

 Supported by his last and only friend, Francisco Nonato Nunes, a barber who spoke English and had notions of Italian, Ponzi granted one last interview to an American reporter, telling him, "Even if they never got anything for it, it was cheap at that price.
 Without malice aforethought, I had given them the best show that was ever staged in their territory since the landing of the Pilgrims!
 It was easily worth fifteen million bucks to watch me put the thing over."

 In popular culture

-A fourth-season episode of Comedy Central's Drunk History, "Scoundrels," included the story of Ponzi and McMasters, with Jesse Plemons portraying Ponzi and Ed Helms portraying McMasters, with an inebriated Chris Romano recounting the story.

-In season one of Boardwalk Empire, a minor character reveals that he lost all of his money to Ponzi.

-In discussing a solution to this money problems, the Earl of Grantham mentions Ponzi's promise of huge returns as a possible course of action to his family in Downton Abbey.

-On Murdoch Mysteries Home for the Holidays special Inspector Brankenreid is conned by Ponzi and The Inspector and Constable Crabtree work to get the money back.
+Jake Epstein portrays Ponzi in "Home for the Holidays", the third stand-alone Christmas special of the Canadian television period detective series Murdoch Mysteries.

+In 2016, Ponzi's international postal coupon scheme was a target of investigation by White Rabbit Project host Tory Belleci in the fourth episode, claiming first place for the episode among five other contenders due to its originality and amount gotten away with in modern currency, despite its short duration of eight months.